quicwg/base-drafts/draft-ietf-quic-transport.md

 is only sending ACK frames will only receive acknowledgements for its packets if the sender includes them in packets with non-ACK frames.
 A sender SHOULD bundle ACK frames with other frames when possible.
-A receiver that would only send ACK frames therefore can trigger an ACK from the sender by sending a frames that needs to be acknowledged.
-Knowing which ACKs have been received enables the enpoint to reduce the ACK frame to a minimum.
+A receiver that would only send ACK frames therefore can trigger an acknowledgement from the sender by sending a packets that contains another frame that would elicit an acknowledgement.
+Knowing which packets have been acknowledged enables the enpoint to reduce the ACK frame size to a minimum.

 Endpoints can only acknowledge packets sent in a particular packet number space by sending ACK frames in packets from the same packet